Noble, Denis. Dance to the Tune of Life: Biological Relativity. Cambridge, Cambridge 2016. NF; 1/21.

 (C)onsider the smallest independent unit in cells, which is the proton (the centre of a hydrogen ion).
 Its diameter is about 1 fm (10 to the minus 15 of a meter).
 If we could magnify the proton up to the size of a cell, the edge of the cell would be beyond the edge of the solar system.

 I don’t see where Dr. Noble discusses the exact mechanism of the effect of somebody’s life experience before they have children on their germ cells.
 He tells us that a lot of biological functions like heart rhythm are probabilistic and backed up by multiple fail-safe mechanisms.
 Why that helps to establish that experiences could affect inheritance must have flown over my head.
 It doesn’t though take a cell biology or evolution PhD to get that if we humans have an idea, especially a repetitive and strongly-held one like love or fear, that idea has a biological side.
-Cortisol, serotonin, dopamine, insulin, and other emotion-influenced natural juices squirt in different thought and emotional situations into our blood.
+Cortisol, serotonin, dopamine, insulin, and other emotion-influenced and influencing natural juices squirt in different thought and emotional situations into our blood.
 Exactly what happens to the DNA-regulatory machinery when somebody’s germ cells in childhood get a mighty dose of fight and flight every afternoon would need to be worked out, but over generations it could make (and could have made) a difference to inheritance.

 This brings us to a controversial idea in biology and evolution called inheritance of acquired characteristics.
 Old Charles Darwin said he believed that the characteristics animals acquire during their lives prior to reproduction can be passed on to offspring, but he didn’t describe just how that could happen.
 Brilliant though he was, of course he didn’t understand DNA, RNA, and proteins either.
 A near-contemporary biologist, Jean-Baptiste Lamarck, became well-known for believing in inheritance of acquired characteristics, and Lamarck is dismissed by neo-Darwinists, believing as they do that the “Selfish Gene” that is inherited is simply DNA, nothing else, and that DNA couldn’t possibly be influenced by an organism’s life experiences.